BerlinObel/xTB/README.md

 - **Languages & Tools**: The scripts are in Python, using SQLite for the database.
 Calculations run in parallel using SLURM.

-- **Order of Operations**: Once the database is set up and filled, you can calculate storage energies and ground states for reactants and products.
-Then the transistion states can be found and then the exciation energies and the solar conversion efficiency.
+- **Order of Operations**: After setting up and populating the database, start by calculating storage energies and ground states for both reactants and products.
+Next, identify transition states, followed by determining excitation energies and solar conversion efficiency.

-- **Submitting to ORCA**: There are scripts that can submit to ORCA to use for comparing results.
-All scripta ending in dft is what is used here.
+- **Submitting to ORCA**: There are specific scripts designed for submitting computations to ORCA, primarily for result comparison.
+Scripts that end in '_dft' are utilized for this purpose.

 ## File Descriptions